 § 23152(e) VC states that “Commencing July 1, 2018, it shall be unlawful for a person who has 0.04 percent or more, by weight, of alcohol in his or her blood to drive a motor vehicle when a passenger for hire is a passenger in the vehicle at the time of the offense.
 For purposes of this subdivision, “passenger for hire” means a passenger for whom consideration is contributed or expected as a condition of carriage in the vehicle, whether directly or indirectly flowing to the owner, operator, agent, or any other person having an interest in the vehicle.”

 The law makes the “legal limit” for ride-sharing drivers the same as for commercial drivers in California.1 It contrasts with California’s legal limit of .08% BAC for most drivers age 21 and over.

-The .04% legal limit for California ride-sharing drivers will also apply under California Vehicle Code 23153e – DUI causing injury
+The .04% legal limit for California ride-sharing drivers also applies under California Vehicle Code 23153(e) – DUI causing injury

-When is a ride-sharing driver deemed to be under the influence?
+When am I deemed to be under the influence as a ride-sharing driver?

-- The driver’s physical or mental abilities are impaired to the extent that he or she can no longer drive as well as a cautious sober person,2 or
+- Your physical or mental abilities are impaired to the extent that you can no longer drive as well as a cautious sober person,2 or

 - .04% if paying passengers are in the vehicle, or